 The same concept applies to the loss of a pregnancy.
 When we meet someone who’s had a miscarriage (and they are brave enough to talk about it), we inevitably ask her how far along she was.
 Does this information really matter?
 Not really.
 But we use it to make a determination of how much sympathy to give her.
 While I agree that the farther along a woman is in her pregnancy, the more emotionally attached to the child she usually is (the more doctor visits, the more pregnancy symptoms, the more plans she’s made), but a loss is a loss.
 We should give each other the benefit of the doubt — the doubt we know exactly what she’s going through.

-My miscarriage, as indicated in my medical record, was diagnosed as a “late miscarriage” and a “second trimester miscarriage” by my midwife, although technically I was a few days away from trimester two, according to U.S. standards.
+My miscarriage, as indicated in my medical record, was diagnosed as a “late miscarriage” and a “second trimester miscarriage” by my midwife.
 But that doesn’t mean my loss was any harder than a woman experiencing a chemical pregnancy or very early loss.
 Maybe the woman who experienced a very early loss had been trying to get pregnant for 10 years and had finally “succeeded,” only to have it taken away.
 I only tried for two months so I have no idea what that must have been like for her.
 They say that infertility takes a huge toll on you and your marriage.
 The same can be said the other way — my 13 week miscarriage isn’t seen as bad as a stillbirth, for example.
 I technically did deliver a baby born still, but she wasn’t big enough to qualify for that classification.
 And just like the woman with a chemical pregnancy probably wishes she made it to 13 weeks, I wish my daughter had made it to 20+ weeks.
 Because then I could have carried her longer, felt her kick, and held her in my arms before saying goodbye.

 Although my story isn’t as sad as a woman’s who has delivered a stillborn, my daughter was a beacon of hope for me — my dream come true.
 She was named after my little sister who died too young.
 My daughter’s death was like losing my sister all over again.
 Because a life had been taken but a new life had been given.
 Not to replace her of course, as that would be impossible, but the Universe’s way of throwing me a bone.
 Again, I’m not saying my pain is any greater or less than anyone else’s, I’m simply saying time cannot define our grief.
 Everyone’s story is unique and a loss is a loss.
 Only the bearer of the pain can determine how great it is.
 A unit of time means absolutely nothing if you don’t consider other factors.